ryanafolk/tree_utilities/README.md

 ## sampled_ancestornodes_to_branches.py

 This script converts sampled ancestors notated as node labels (e.g., the native format in RevBayes output) to new tip taxa with a very short branch of 1e-6.
 The purpose is to easily use output with downstream tools such as BioGeoBEARS that expect sampled ancestors coded as leaves.
+It accepts lists of trees, e.g., MCMC output, and handles (but ignores in output) node metadata.

 Run like:
 ```